PromisedWorlds/PWiki/README.md

 ## Deploying to GitHub Pages

-A GitHub Actions workflow is included under `.github/workflows/deploy-docs.yml`.
-Once configured with the correct permissions, it will build and deploy the site to the `gh-pages` branch whenever you push to `main`.
+The site is automatically deployed to GitHub Pages when changes are pushed to the main branch.

 ## Contributing

 Please see [`CONTRIBUTING.md`](CONTRIBUTING.md) for guidelines on how to propose changes or new pages.

-This is a curated project: contributions are welcome via pull requests and will be reviewed before merging.
+Contributions are welcome via pull requests and will be reviewed before merging.

+## Community

+Join our [Discord server](https://discord.gg/cuY2Hx2emM) to stay up to date with development progress or contribute to the project!

-## Disclaimer
+## License

-This project is **not** affiliated with or endorsed by the developers or publishers of Kitten Space Agency.

-All trademarks and copyrights are the property of their respective owners.
+This wiki follows the same license as the Promised Worlds mod.

+See the full license here: https://github.com/PromisedWorlds/PromisedWorlds/blob/main/LICENSE.md